Arsenic-ATG/8085/README.md

 $ cmake . && make
 ```

-When done all the the binaries ( currently there are none ) should be present in '/bin' subdirectory and libraries in '/lib' subdirectory ( cmake is currently configured to compile it to a static library.
+When done, the library should be built as 'src/cpu.a' ( cmake is currently configured to compile it to a static library ).

 ### without using Cmake